HPSCTerrSys/TSMP2/readme_autom_builds.txt

 This will create a matrix of builds with the components and environments specified in "config_autom_builds.in" file.
 For instance, if below components are: ICON, eCLM, ICON eCLM; and below environments: jsc.2025.intel.psmpi and jsc.2025.gnu.openmpi as:

+The optinos specified under `OPTIONS` will be used in the `./build_tsmp2.sh` command of each build in the matrix.

 #########################
 COMBINATIONS:
 ICON